audibleblink/gorsh/README.md

 $ make depends
 ```

-If you want to use `socks` feature, edit `configs/ssh.json`.
+If you want to use the `socks` feature, edit `configs/ssh.json`.
 Create a user on the SSH server
 and give it a `/bin/false` shell in `/etc/passwd`

 For the `make` targets, you only need the`LHOST`and`LPORT`environment variables.